SynLube logo SynLube Lube-4-Life®

 This time Engelhard Corporation got the winning card, the magic of Platinum in the newly engineered “Catalytic Converter” that was simply plumbed into the exhaust of the common gas hog, and the World once again was saved!

-Engelhard Corporation is a former Fortune 500 company headquartered in Iselin, New Jersey.
-It is credited with developing the first production catalytic converter.
+Engelhard Corporation is a former Fortune 500 company headquartered in Iselin, New Jersey USA.
+It is credited with developing the first production catalytic converter, for after-treatment of automotive exhaust gases.
 In 2006, BASF bought Engelhard for $5 billion.

 This reduced engine durability, as the self lubricating qualities of the lead were lost.